Saurabhkr952/aws-automation-scripts/README.md

 5. Run the Python Scripts: To execute a specific automation script, run ```python <script_name>.py``` in your command line, replacing <script_name> with the actual name of the Python script file.
 Make sure you are in the correct directory where the script is located.

+## Available Scripts:
+Here's a list of the automation scripts included in this repository:

+cleanup-snapshot.py: Automate the cleanup of old snapshots. data-backup-ec2.py: Automate the creation of snapshots for EC2 volumes. ec2-add-tags.py: Add environment tags to EC2 instances for better organization. ec2-status-checks.py: Perform health checks and retrieve status information for EC2 instances. eks-status-check.py: Obtain information about your EKS cluster. restore-volume.py: Automate the restoration of an EC2 volume from backup.